ShuntaroOkuma/inject-web3/README.md

-This repo is a library for easy introduction of Web3 into existing Web2 services
+This repo is an API service for easy introduction of Web3 into existing Web2 services

 ## Background